Already have labs? Get a free clinical review Upload now

 Lifting weights supports fat loss over time by preserving and building muscle, even if fat is not the primary fuel during heavy sets.
 Men often ask this because they’re comparing lifting to cardio.
 During many steady, lower-intensity cardio sessions, your body can rely more on fat as a fuel source.
 During heavy lifting, your body leans more on stored carbohydrate for fast energy, so it’s not “directly” burning fat the same way in the moment.

 But fat burn during a workout and fat loss over weeks are not the same thing.
 Fat loss is a measurable drop in stored body fat over time, driven by your weekly energy balance and what your body is adapting to.
-A 2012 study in Journal of Applied Physiology found that resistance training (alone or combined with aerobic training) improves body composition and reduces fat mass in adults with overweight or obesity, supporting the idea that lifting can be a useful long-term fat-loss tool.[1]
+According to a 2012 study in Journal of Applied Physiology, resistance training (alone or combined with aerobic training) improves body composition and reduces fat mass in adults with overweight or obesity, supporting the idea that lifting can be a useful long-term fat-loss tool.[1]

 For many men, the practical takeaway is this: cardio can burn more calories during the session, but lifting tends to improve the “after picture” by improving the ratio of muscle to fat.
 That’s why the scale may not drop fast, yet your waist and shape improve.